onshape-public/app-bom/README.md

 Use heroku config again to verify that RedisTOGO is setup.
 You'll see this in the config.

     REDISTOGO_URL:        redis://redistogo:bb0854dd586250250969a8b0ea4aa695@hammerjaw.redistogo.com:11093/

+Now your app is ready!
+Just sign up for the app on the [App Store](https://appstore.onshape.com).

 ### **Working with Docker**